BobHanson/Jmol-SwingJS/README.txt

 they can run alongside other SwingJS applications such as VARNA and many, many other applets.

-Status: Jmol is running as a SwingJS application, though some aspects (menu, console)
+Status: Jmol 15.0.1 is running fully as a SwingJS application.
-        have not been hooked up yet.
-JSpecView has not been tested.
+        JSpecView/HTML5 has not been tested.

 TO BE CONTINUED...